ibm-cloud-docs/dns-svcs/dns-records.md

 ### Adding DNS records
 {:#adding-dns-records}

-  1. From the DNS zones table, click on the zone name to which you want to add record(s).
+  1. From the DNS zones table, click the zone name to which you want to add record(s).
 More details about the selected zone appear.
   2. Click **Add Record** to display a panel where you can create a record.

 You can use the **Type** menu to select the type of record that you want to create.
 Each DNS record type has a Name and Time-To-Live (TTL) associated with it.

 When you enter a name in the Name field, a domain name is automatically appended if you did not add one manually.
 For example, if you type `www` or `www.example.com` in the Name field, the API handles both entries as `www.example.com`.
 If you enter the exact domain name into the name field, then it won't append to itself (for example, `example.com` is handled as `example.com`).
-However, the list of DNS records only shows the names, without the domain name added on.
+However, the list of DNS records shows only the names, without the domain name added on.
 As a result, `www.example.com` displays as `www` and `example.com` as `example.com`.

 The minimum supported TTL value is `1 min` and the maximum is `12 hours`.
 The default value of TTL is `15 min`, but users can change it.
 {:note}